SalomePlatform/adao/doc/en/ref_covariance_requirements.rst

 .. index:: single: covariances

-In general, a covariance matrix (or a variance-covariance matrix) has to be squared, symetric, semi-definite positive.
+In general, a covariance matrix (or a variance-covariance matrix) has to be squared, symmetric, semi-definite positive.
 Each of its terms describes the covariance of the two random variables corresponding to its position in the matrix.
 The normalized form of the covariance is the linear correlation.
 One can express the following relation, between a covariance matrix :math:`\mathbf{M}`